 - Provide them with information different from those on your resume.
 Sending an application letter will also require you to send a resume.
 Your application letter, therefore, does not have to contain exactly the same information from that on your resume.
 Your language can be a bit more personal than in resume bullet points, and you can narrate about your previous work experiences and career.

 - Convince the employer that you are indeed the best.
 Your primary goal with this letter is to land an interview.
 Your secondary goal is to get a job offer.
 Use your application letter to further both of these causes.
-Offer details about your experience and background that show why you are a good candidate.
+Provide information that can strengthen your claim that you are an additional value that the business should not pass on.
 Try asking yourself, How have other jobs prepared me for the position? and What would I bring to the position, and to the company?

 - Close with all the important details.
 Include a thank you at the end of your letter.
 You can also share your contact information.
 If you’d like, you can also mention how you will follow up regarding the application.